feideconnect/core-apis/clientadm.md

-Fills in `id` if not given. `name` must be given. `scopes_requested` and `redirect_uri` must each have at least one member. `owner` is set to user. `created` and `updated` may be given, but are ignored - values are set to current time.
+Fills in `id` if not given. `name` must be given. `scopes_requested` and `redirect_uri` must each have at least one member. `owner` is set to user. `created`, `scopes` and `updated` may be given, but are silently ignored - values are set by system.

 Returns `201 Created` with url in `Location` header, and client as json in body.
 Returns `409 Conflict` if `id` is given and is already in use.
 Returns `400 Bad Request` if request body violates the schema or is malformed in some way.
-Returns `401 Not Authorized` if trying to set owner to something else than user.

 ## Updating a client